 While our results advance neutrino and GW theory for CCSNe, there are still limitations.
-Observationally, CCSNe in the Milky Way are rare \citep{diehl:2006}.
-While some rotating bounce amplitudes may push out the detection volume, their likelihood is at the 1\% percent level.
-Numerically, three-dimensional models remain the gold standard for capturing multidimensional effects, such as the SASI \citet{foglizzo:2007}, the low T/|W| instability \citep{saijo:2006}, and Lepton-number Emission Self-sustained Asymmetry (LESA) \citep{tamborra:2014}.
-This work also neglects the impact of magnetic fields, which can transport angular momentum, modifying supernova dynamics, such as impacting the PNS rotation \citep{bugli:2020} or introducing jet-driven structure with the appearance of the magnetorotational instability (MRI) \citep{akiyama:2003}.
+Observationally, CCSNe in the Milky Way are rare \cite{diehl:2006}.
+While some rotating bounce amplitudes may push out the detection volume, their likelihood is at the 1\% level.
+Numerically, three-dimensional models remain the gold standard for capturing multidimensional effects, such as the low T/|W| instability \cite{saijo:2006}.
+In our models, we report $T/|W|$ values of order 0.05, reaching 0.12 for \texttt{s20o3}.
+With $T/|W|$ a few percent, the low $T / |W|$ instability can change supernova evolution and even explosion outcome \cite[e.g.,][]{takiwaki:2016}.
+Quantifying these effects is an active area of research \cite{bugli:2023} and future 3D studies are required to verify our results or recalibrate them as needed.
+Additionally, the axisymmetric nature of our work suppresses the formation of spiral SASI modes \cite{foglizzo:2007} and the Lepton-number Emission Self-sustained Asymmetry (LESA) \cite{tamborra:2014}; this may alter neutrino anisotropies and GW signals.
+This work also neglects the impact of magnetic fields, which can transport angular momentum, modifying supernova dynamics, such as impacting the PNS rotation \cite{bugli:2020} or introducing jet-driven structure with the appearance of the magnetorotational instability (MRI) \cite{akiyama:2003}.
 While we account for MSW effects, this M1 scheme neglects quantum kinetic effects such as the fast flavor and collisional flavor instabilities, that can modify expected neutrino signals.
 While the neutrino evolution accounts for gravitational redshifting, lacking a full dynamical evolution of spacetime paired with relativistic hydrodynamics also misses strong field effects that can lower GW frequencies.